The Senate Race Involving 2 Bordertown Democrats, Texas’ Future, & Latinx Identity

 Since her announcement, Cisneros has raised $310,000 in the third quarter of 2019.
 This brings the campaign’s total to over $459,000 raised since her campaign launched in June, a respectable showing for a newcomer, all of which, she emphasizes, came from small-dollar donors.
 Compare that to Cuellar’s second quarter total of $721,900, over half of which came from political action committees.
 According to the nonpartisan website opensecrets.org, only $782 came from small donors with contributions under $200.
 Cuellar has over $3 million cash on hand.

 Sergio Mora, a former Webb County Democratic Party chair in Laredo, said that the contest was slow to heat up, but recently, Cisneros got a huge jolt of energy via a surprise endorsement from Elizabeth Warren.
-“This is huge for Jessica,” he said.
+“This is huge for Jessica,” Mora said.
 “It definitely pricked people’s ears up.
 Elizabeth pulling her on stage was a huge deal.”

 “The people of Texas’ 28th district are ready for systematic change and deserve a Democrat that will be on the side of working people; not the side of big money and obstructionist Republicans,” said Warren in her endorsement, a sign that what’s happening in Laredo is relevant on a national scale, and may be indicative of a shift that’s happening more broadly across the country.